dart-lang/language/working/3616 - enum value shorthand/proposal-simple-lrhn.md

 **Constant shorthand**: When inferring types for a `const .id(arguments)` or `const .new(arguments)` with context type schema *C*, let *D* be the declaration denoted by the shorthand context assigned to the `<staticMemberShorthand>`.
-It’s a compile-time error if the shorthand context does not denote a class, mixin, enum or extension type declaration.
 Then proceed with type inference as if `.id`/`.new` was preceded by an identifier denoting the declaration *D*.
 It’s a compile-time error if the shorthand context does not denote a class, mixin, enum or extension type declaration.

 **Non-constant shorthand**: When inferring types for constructs containing the non-`const` production, in every place where the current specification specifies